10 Questions to Ask a Mortgage Lender & Why They’re Important

 3. What Is The Annual Percentage Rate (APR)?

-Otherwise known as the APR, this is a fee that is usually embedded in a mortgage.
-This means that it will also affect the total loan amount you pay.
-Be sure to ask whether the mortgage option at your disposal will have an APR and how this rate will affect your repayments.
+Be sure to ask whether the mortgage option available to you will have an APR and how this rate will affect your repayments.
 Generally, the lower the rate, the lesser you will need to pay in terms of loan fees.

-Some lenders offer discount points, and you need to know whether these are included in your APR.
+Some lenders offer discount points, and you need to know whether these are included in your annual percentage rate.
+This is one of the many questions to ask a mortgage lender before agreeing to move forward with them.

 4. What Down Payment Will Be Needed?